Authors: Bojan Stojkovski and Bogdan Iordache

 The result was a community of 4,000 data enthusiasts in London and nearly a year of monthly events.
 Their next plan was to expand into the US.

 However, leaving London for the US turned out to be a mistake for Keboola.
-The community and lead generation process in London were just starting.
+The community and lead generation process in London was just starting.
 And as they learned the hard way, it would take Keboola years to restart their community work there.

 The Importance of Design Partners